 As sharp and refined as the new Honda CR-V is, Hyundai’s recently updated Tucson wears exterior styling that stands out in a crowd.
 One of the first models to embrace Hyundai’s “fluidic sculpture” styling, the Tucson’s outside carries a bold blend of creases, swells and lines, culminating in the now familiar hexagonal grille.
 It could be seen by some as “too busy,” but in our opinion Hyundai’s designers carried it off well.
 The interior, with its mix of vertical metallic trim and tightly-grained black plastic, is both pleasing and familiar to anyone who’s driven a new Sonata or Elantra.

-Tucson buyers get a choice of two engines, starting with a 2.0-liter four-cylinder, good for 165 horsepower and mated to either a five-speed manual or a six-speed automatic transmission.
-The smaller engine is available with front-wheel drive only, and it delivers an estimated 22 mpg city and 29 mpg highway.
-Opt for the larger 2.4-liter four-cylinder engine, and you’ll automatically get the six-speed automatic transmission.
-All-wheel drive is available, but in front-wheel-drive the larger engine returns 21 mpg city and 30 mpg highway.
+Tucson buyers get a choice of two engines, starting with a 2.0-liter four-cylinder, good for 164 horsepower.
+The smaller engine is available with front-wheel drive only, and it delivers an estimated 23 mpg city and 29 mpg highway.
+Opt for the larger, 184-hp, 2.4-liter four-cylinder engine, and you’ll automatically get the six-speed automatic transmission.
+With both of these engines, Hyundai has added direct injection, and they're smoother and more responsive at low revs than before.
+All-wheel drive is available, but in front-drive form the larger engine returns 21 mpg city and 28 mpg highway.

 As with the Honda CR-V, the weak point of the Tucson’s ride and handling is the electric power steering.
 While it helps to deliver a tight turning radius, the steering effort isn’t as linear as we’ve come to expect in systems from VW and Ford.
-That aside, the new Tucson rides better and offers up a far more comfortable cabin than the model it replaces.
+That aside, the new Tucson rides better and offers up a far more comfortable cabin than the model it replaces, and new dampers this year further improve comfort without negatively affecting handling.
 It’s a safe compact crossover, too, earning a “Top Safety Pick” award from the IIHS, although the federal government gives it four stars overall.
 Neither of these vehicles do well in the new IIHS small overlap frontal test, it's worth noting, although the Tucson gets an especially concerning 'poor' score.

 The new Tucson is more spacious than the model it replaces, too, but it’s still noticeably smaller on the inside than the Honda CR-V. It’s worth a test drive to see if the Hyundai Tucson will be big enough to meet your needs.
 While we do like the Tucson's stronger style, the CR-V's interior versatility, ride, fuel efficiency, and safety all position it as the winner here.